farahanasuhaimi/React-Course-with-DevEd/README.md

 1. State :

 - React re-render the UI each time state changes.
-- Act a litte like variable that hold the data.
+- Act a little like variable that hold the data.
 - Example:

   ```javascript